jwetzell/showbridge/README.md

 ## Triggers
 - **any**: fires for any incoming message
-- **and**
-    - triggers: array of triggers.
-All triggers must pass the message for this trigger to fire
-- **or**
-    - triggers: array of triggers.
-At least one of the triggers must pass for this trigger to fire
 - **regex**
     - patterns: a list of regex patterns as strings
     - properties: a list of properties to test with their respective patterns, must be 1:1